Direct Services to Schools

 • have skilled staff to support this group of students, and signpost to other agencies as appropriate

-SENCOs/Teachers, Teaching Assistants, and other professionals supporting children with an ASD and mental health related needs
+SENCOs/Teachers, Teaching Assistants, and other professionals supporting autistic children and mental health related needs

 Greenwich Direct Services to Schools